Become an Education and Awareness Intern

 - Physical demands that include long periods of standing, bending, stretching, having quick reflexes

-Interns are unpaid and work 20 hours per week for at least 8 weeks.
+Interns are unpaid and work 10-30 hours per week for 150 hours.
 Most of our interns work May through August, but we need interns as early as March and as late as October.
 Prior animal care experience is helpful but not necessary.

 To apply, please fill out the application and upload your resume and cover letter below.
 You must be at least 18 years old to apply.
 We work with any higher education facility to help obtain course credit.
 The earlier you apply, the better!